Capraro, Ilaria

-Operational Modal Analysis: the CEME Skywalk at UBC, Vancouver
+Operational Modal Analysis: the CEME Skywalk at UBC, Vancouver.

 Documenti full-text disponibili: